-The fountain and wading pool at Tower Grove Park in the city of St. Louis is a nice place for kids to cool off during the summer heat.
+The fountain and wading pool at Tower Grove Park in the city of St. Louis are a nice place for kids to cool off during the summer heat.
 There are dozens of pop-jets for children to play in, as well as a large water bowl in the center of the fountain.
-The fountain and splash pad is open daily from 10 a.m. to 7 p.m. from May 1 to October 31.
+The fountain and splash pad are open daily from 10 a.m. to 7 p.m. from May 1 to October 31.
 There are also two playgrounds, tennis courts, and athletic fields.

 The St. Louis Zoo in Forest Park was named the best zoo in the United States by USA TODAY and should be at the top of your list of things to do.
 General admission to the St. Louis Zoo is always free, but each day during the summer from 8 to 9 a.m., the Children's Zoo, the Conservation Carousel, and the Stingrays at Caribbean Cove are also free.